TP-1935 Cabinet Hardware Jig + Extension Set for Long Handles, Shelf Pins + TP-ERA w/ Case

 portable shelf pin holes

-The TP-1935 is our complete hardware drilling solution for hardware up to 38” C-C, plus the bonus of shelf pin holes.
-This is the hardware solution you have been dreaming about!
+The TP-1935 Cabinet Hardware Jig is our complete solution for hardware up to 38” C-C, plus the bonus of shelf pin holes.
 Includes items TP-1934, TP-2312 and TP-ERA, making it the must have professional hardware installation tool.
 It is the only jig of its kind, addressing virtually every handle on the market as well as the added bonus of installing shelf pins on the go!

 Install Knobs and Handles without the tedious hours of measuring or making jigs – Fast, accurate hardware installation in seconds, every time.
 Adjust the sliding guides along the laser etched rulers (inch & mm) to precisely match your hardware location and measurements.
 Tighten the thumbscrews and drill through the hardened bushings, no clamp needed!
 Reversible design allows you to flip the tool over to the next door without adjustment.
 Includes additional guide for drawer fronts, and end stop for doors.
 Install cabinet hardware in minutes, not hours!